The Bankrate promise

 Pros: Where Gemini stands out

-You won’t have to worry about getting nickel and dimed on fees when making deposits and withdrawals with Gemini.
-Wire transfers can be made from your bank account to Gemini without any fees (make sure your bank doesn’t charge a processing fee).
-You can also avoid fees on withdrawals if you stay under ten each month.
-Once you go over ten, fees will kick in and the amount varies by cryptocurrency.
+You won’t have to worry about getting nickel and dimed on fees when making deposits with Gemini.
+Wire transfers can be made from your bank account to Gemini without any fees (make sure your bank doesn’t charge a processing fee), plus you can deposit cryptocurrencies for free.

 Active traders won’t be disappointed by the trading experience offered by Gemini.
 Advanced charting, different order types, auctions and block trading are all available through Gemini ActiveTrader, the exchange’s top trading platform.
 Trades can be executed in microseconds and visibility into the order book helps deliver a professional feel to the platform.
 The site is designed to work with most mobile browsers, so you shouldn’t have a problem accessing it while you’re on the move.